nhodges/rails-angular2-boilerplate/README.md

-# README
+# rails-angular2-boilerplate

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This repository contains a barebones Rails 5.0 application with an Angular 2 setup for the front end.

+## Dependencies

-* Configuration
+* rbenv

-* Database creation
+* Ruby 2.3.0

-* Database initialization
+* Rails 5.0

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* nvm

-* ...
+* node